Calcium and vitamin D

 Your body needs vitamin D to absorb enough calcium.

 Vitamin D is made by the skin from spending time in the sun.
 In the UK, people will get more vitamin D from sunlight between March and September but will have difficulty getting enough in the winter months.
-Good food sources of vitamin D are oily fish, eggs, margarine and fortified breakfast cereals.
+There are only a few foods which are good sources of vitamin D including oily fish, eggs, margarine and fortified breakfast cereals.
+This means it can be difficult to meet vitamin D requirements through diet alone in the winter months.

 If you can’t get all the calcium you need from your diet and your calcium levels are low, you may need to take a calcium supplement.
 Some are combined with vitamin D.